City-of-Helsinki/bestpractice/maps.md

 The City of Helsinki provides three types of map APIs for adding City of Helsinki maps and data to your fancy new React project with e.g. the Leaflet library (https://react-leaflet.js.org/) or the Mapbox vector tile renderer (https://uber.github.io/react-map-gl/).

-For questions, problems or suggestions to this guide, please contact us on https://gitter.im/City-of-Helsinki/heldev, #paikkatieto channel on City of Helsinki Slack (if you are a member), or by email at dev@hel.fi.
+For questions, problems or suggestions to this guide, please contact us on https://gitter.im/City-of-Helsinki/heldev, #paikkatieto channel on City of Helsinki Slack (if you are a member), by email at dev@hel.fi, or directly as Github issues in the best practices repo https://github.com/City-of-Helsinki/bestpractice.
 Regarding data on the kartta.hel.fi server, please contact paikkatieto@hel.fi, and data on the kartta.hsy.fi server, please contact asiakaspalvelu@hsy.fi.

 The supported map data types are